-VIP List, insert the list of numbers separated by a carriage return.
+VIP List, here you can insert the list of numbers separated by line.

-4.4.5 Queues CallBack
+6.4.5 Queues Callback

-With the Queues CallBack module, you can reduce customer frustration by minimizing the time spent on hold.
+With the Queues Callback module, you can reduce customer frustration by minimizing the time spent on hold.
 This feature provides callers with the option to request a callback from the next available agent instead of waiting on hold, allowing them to disconnect from the call and tend to other things.